 Welcome California Dried Plum Growers and Packers!

 You’ve reached the industry sector of the California Dried Plum Board’s website.
-Here you will have access to the latest breaking news and events in the industry, from press releases to industry reports to newsletters and meeting calendars.
+Here you will have access to the latest breaking news and events in the industry, from press releases to industry reports, newsletters and the meeting calendar.

-Use this area of our website as a forum for Growers and Packers; any feedback, news or ideas would be greatly appreciated.
+Use this area as a forum for Growers and Packers; any feedback, news or ideas would be greatly appreciated.